FREE AND LOW COST

 My Review of the book and why I like it!

+The latest edition that will match up with the 15th edition of the CERM should be out soon.
+The material will most likely be the same, just reorganized.
 Practice Problems for the Civil Engineering PE Exam contains over 750 problems designed to help you identify important civil engineering topics and apply your knowledge to a variety of problems.
 Short, six-minute, multiple-choice problems demonstrate the format of the NCEES Civil PE exam and help you concentrate on a single subject.
 More complex problems combine several concepts, illustrate efficient and accurate solving methods, and familiarize you with the codes, standards, and references you’ll need for the exam.

 Solutions are clear, complete, and easy to follow.
 U.S. customary and SI units are equally supported, and units are meticulously identified and rigorously carried through all calculations.
 Where multiple methodologies (e.g., ASD and LRFD) are permitted by the exam, both solutions are presented in this book.
 Frequent references back to the Civil Engineering Reference Manual and the original codes and standards direct you to support material when you need it.